This post may contain affiliate links. Please read our disclosure policy.

 These bars are one of my go-to recipes.
 They are easy because the top and bottom use the same dough and you can either use homemade caramel sauce or use caramel candies!
 If I need a crowd pleaser and am short on time, I will bring these caramel butter bars, 7 layer bars, old fashioned butterscotch brownies, or these perfect chewy white chocolate macadamia nut cookies!

 This recipe is from Cookies & Cups and Shelly uses these to cure bad days too, so I am not alone here!

 These Salted Caramel Butter Bars look complicated but they are actually super easy!
 The bottom crust and the top crumble are the same shortbread dough.
 Easy peasey.

 The Lowdown on Salted Caramel Butter Bars

-I made these in, but 50 minutes of that time was me waiting for the bars to finish baking!
+I made these in an hour, but 50 minutes of that time was me waiting for the bars to finish baking!